Essential Information - Chile & Argentina

 We would advise the following: a multi-tool, tyre levers, pump, 2 spare inner tube, spare spokes of the correct length to fit your wheels - check with a bike shop, brake pads, a few spare links for your chain, spares for any unique or high-tech items on your bike, e.g. fluid and bleed kit for hydraulic brakes.

-For this tour we have Trek (XCaliber7 or Marlin 7 bikes) 2017 models in a range of sizes and Giant Fathom 29er (2018 models) in all sizes XS to XL.
+For this tour we have Trek (XCaliber7 or Marlin 7 bikes) 2017 and 2018 models in a range of sizes and Giant Fathom 29er (2018 models) in all sizes XS to XL.
 They are mostly new for this season and all are well maintained bikes with Shimano components and suspension forks.
 Spare parts (tubes, tyre, chains etc.) are included in the price of the bike rental and will be carried in the support vehicle with a tool kit and track pump.
 The bikes are equipped with flat pedals.
 Those who prefer to use spd or clip-in pedals, are welcome to bring these with you, along with your own cycling shoes and cleats.
 You are also welcome to bring your own saddle.
 The guide will carry some spares and tools for fixing punctures etc. but if you wish to have your own spares we suggest a couple of inner tubes 29" (frames from 17.5 to 23) and 27.5" (small frames 13 and 15.5), a pump and a puncture repair kit.
 If you are able to do a simple repair yourself this will avoid the need to wait for assistance should the team or support vehicle be any distance away.
 Helmets are not included in the bike hire, you will need to bring your own helmet.